MQEnergy/chatcat/README.md

 <img src="assets/chatcat.png" width="180" height="180" />
 </p>

-# chatcat
+# Chatcat
-ChatCat ChatGPT Client Supports Mac (Intel, M1, M2), win7 and above systems
+ChatCat More Safety ChatGPT Client Supports Mac (Intel, M1, M2), win7 and above systems

 The ChatGPT client aims to be the best assistant, providing support for learning and work, and allowing users to deeply understand the charm of artificial intelligence.
 In the process of using it, you will unconsciously progress and learn in the AI era.